|

 up your own trash, carry away the trash that others have left behind.

-Beach litter poises a significant threat to the health and survival
+Beach litter poses a significant threat to the health and survival

 of marine organisms, which can swallow or get entangled in beverage